seri/gettc/plugins/python/README.md

 ## User requirements

 Python 3 is required to run the generated solutions.
-If your system contains multiple pythons, make sure that Python 3 is the default.
-That is, `python --version` should returns 3.x.y.

-If you must keep Python 2 as default, change `/usr/bin/env python` to `/usr/bin/env python3` in `~/.gettc/template/solve/python/{name}Runner.py`.

 ## Development status